 Focused Competency Guidance is typically triggered when a fellow receives one or more ratings of "2" ("Needs Improvement") for any behavioral anchor(s) on the Competency Evaluation (CE).
 A rating of "2" typically indicates minor competency deficit(s) that may be easily ameliorated by added training.
-However, during the 3rd or 4th quarters of the training year, if a fellow receives a "2" for any behavioral anchor, the supervisor may choose to initiate Probation.
+However, during the third or fourth quarters of the training year, if a fellow receives a "2" for any behavioral anchor, the supervisor may choose to initiate Probation.

-After determining the need to initiate Focused Competency Guidance and recording concerns in narrative form on the fellow's CE, the site training director and the primary supervisor will meet will with the fellow.
+After determining the need to initiate Focused Competency Guidance and recording concerns in narrative form on the fellow's CE, the primary supervisor will meet will with the fellow.
 During this meeting, the site training director and primary supervisor will present the Focused Competency Guidance Plan below, identifying the competencies to be targeted and the recommended actions.
 The guidance plan will include a timeline for reassessment of the identified concerns.
 If the timeline calls for reassessment before the next quarterly CE, the CE is utilized at the appointed time and follow-up remarks are detailed.
-This plan must be signed and dated by both the primary supervisor and fellow during the initial and follow-up meetings with a copy provided to the fellow.
-A copy will also be placed in the fellow's training file.
+This plan must be signed and dated by the primary supervisor and the fellow during the initial and follow-up meetings.
+A copy of the plan will be provided to the fellow and a copy will be placed in the fellow's training file.